 For coaches looking to develop their skills or to gain the certification required to attend specific events, there are coaching clinics that are taking place in Alberta every year.

-Community Coach Certification
+Community Coach Training

-The Community Coach designation is for coaches who wish to become local coaches.
+The Community Coach designation is for coaches who wish to become local youth coaches.
 This is a one-day course and is coupled with the Making Ethical Decisions test from the National Coaching Certification Program.
 This course focuses on the philosophies of coaching, why kids join sport and some basic skills that they are show to their participants.
 This course usually takes place in the fall and has a nominal fee attached to cover course materials and NCCP registration.

 Coaches interested in taking a community coach course should contact the Alberta Amateur Wrestling Association at firstname.lastname@example.org or 780-643-0799 for more information.
 This certification allows the coach to attend any events that are specific to Alberta, including provincial and regional events.
 It also acceptable for the Alberta Winter Games, taking place every two years.